colin273/scriptable-node/README.md

 ## API checklist

 APIs with a check mark next to their names are "finished."
 This does not mean that they are ready to use, as they may rely on unfinished APIs.
-Rather, it just means that no more code should be needed to get them working.
+Rather, it just means that no more code should be needed to get them working, and any further work on them is just debugging.

 - [ ] Alert
 - [ ] args